quil-lang/quilc/README.md

 We welcome and encourage community contributions!
 Peruse our [guidelines for contributing](CONTRIBUTING.md) to get you up to speed on expectations.
 Once that's clear, a good place to start is the [good first issue](https://github.com/rigetti/quilc/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) section.
+If you have any find bugs, please create an
+[issue](https://github.com/rigetti/quilc/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+If you need help with some code or want to discuss some technical issues, you can find us on [slack](https://rigetti-forest.slack.com/messages/GFP1250N4) (channel #dev).

-We look forward to working together!
+We look forward to meeting and working with you!